-By the way, you can get 40% Off Your First Spangler Science Club Box of STEM Deluxe from October 1st to November 30th.
+By the way, you can get 40% Off Your First Spangler Science Club Box of STEM Deluxe.
 Be sure to use the code SPANGLER16AF all caps and needs to be 3-month or 12-month membership.
 Shop all the boxes here!

 As I mentioned our box came with most of the items you need and included two workbooks.
 The Lab Report is for the kids and the Top Secret For Adults Only Report is for me!

 This box is perfect for families with children of all ages.
 You can break it down for younger children and the older children can help out by using the Adult Helper workbook.